Alzubair98/group-project-back-end/README.md

 ##### Description

-This end point is used to get all the reservations of a single user.
+This end point is used to get all the reservations is a user login.

 ##### End point